breuner/elbencho/docs/usage/help-all.md

   --rwmixpct arg          Percentage of blocks that should be read in a write
                           phase.
 (Default: 0; Max: 100)
   --rwmixthr arg          Number of threads that should do reads in a write
                           phase for mixed read/write.
-The given number is out of the total number of threads per host ("-t").
+The number given here defines the subset of readers out of the total number of threads per host ("-t").
 This assumes that the full dataset has been precreated via normal write.
 In S3 mode, this only works in combination with "-n" and "-N".
+Read/write rate balance can be defined via "--rwmixthrpct".
+  --rwmixthrpct arg       Percentage of reads in a write phase when using
+                          "--rwmixthr".
+This implies frequent sleep and wakeup of reader and writer threads to maintain the given balance ratio and thus might impact the achievable maximum performance of a host in some scenarios.
+This needs to be used together with "--infloop" to prevent starvation of the I/O threads that run at the lower rate.
+Consider adding "--timelimit") for termination.
+                          (Value range: 1..99)
   -s [ --size ] arg       File size.
 (Default: 0; supports base2 suffixes, e.g.
                           "2M")
   --s3aclget              Get S3 object ACLs.